 Regular Fee: $1200 (paid within 4 months to workshop start)

-$285 of the registration fee is nonrefundable.
 Registrations are accepted on a first-come-first-served basis.
-Fees include 4 days of training, handout book, 2 online courses, morning and afternoon snacks and beverages.
+Fees include 4 days of training, extensive handout, 2 online courses, morning and afternoon snacks and beverages.
 Lunches/dinners are on your own.

 We regret that NO refunds can be given in the final month preceding the workshop.
 When someone from the waiting list can substitute, credit toward future trainings may be given.
+[Failure to complete the prerequisites is considered a cancellation in the final month.]
 We urge you to consider purchasing travel or other insurance to protect against unforeseen circumstances.

 In the very unlikely event that the workshop must be cancelled or postponed by the organizers, the International Institute for AAPT and its assigns will provide a full refund of the registration fees.
 Participants will be responsible for their own travel fees, another reason to consider purchasing travel insurance.
 To date, a workshop has never been cancelled.

 Program Creators & Presenters

 Dr. Risë VanFleet and Tracie Faa-Thompson (co-creators of this program) – please click on their names to see their bios under the About section on the main menu bar.
 See the linked brochures for presenter bios of those leading the workshops in specific locations.